The Ultimate Chewy Brownies

 Instructions

-1. Prep the pans, oven, and eggs.
+1. Prep the oven, pan, eggs, and chocolate.

-Arrange a rack in the middle of your oven and preheat to 350°F/180°C. Prepare a pan by lining it either with foil or parchment paper and lightly grease.
+Arrange a rack in the middle of your oven and preheat to 350°F/180°C.

 2. Brown the butter/make cocoa powder paste.

-3. Mix the eggs with powdered sugar.
+3. Mix the eggs/yolk(s) with powdered sugar.

 5. Pour batter into pan and add chocolate pieces.